IBM/packer-plugin-ibmcloud/README.md

 ***********

 ## WinRM Setup
-- `winrm_setup.ps1` and `undo_winrm.ps1` scrips are required on Windows VSI's in order to use WinRM
+- MUST use `scripts/winrm_setup.ps1` scrips to setup WinRM communication with a Windows VSI's in VPC Infrastructure.

-- According with Packer documentation [here](https://learn.hashicorp.com/tutorials/packer/getting-started-build-image?in=packer/getting-started#a-windows-example): "Please note that if you're setting up WinRM for provisioning, you'll probably want to turn it off or restrict its permissions as part of a shutdown script at the end of Packer's provisioning process.
-For more details on the why/how, check out this useful blog post and the associated [code](https://cloudywindows.io/post/winrm-for-provisioning---close-the-door-on-the-way-out-eh/)"
-As a result, IBM Packer plugin ensures to revert WinRM configuration to a pristine state running the script scripts/undo_winrm.ps1 on the section provisioners.
+- MUST use `scripts/undo_winrm.ps1` to revert WinRM configuration to a pristine state.
+Read more about it on [Packer documentation](https://learn.hashicorp.com/tutorials/packer/getting-started-build-image?in=packer/getting-started#a-windows-example)

 ***********

-# Developers
+# Contributing
-In case you want to contribute to the project there is a folder called `developer` with a script to create the IBM Packer Plugin binary from source code.
-Likewise, there are more Packer Templates examples in both HCL and its equivalent on JSON format.
-Finally, we have an automation via Docker containers to create the IBM Packer Plugin binary.
+Any contribution to this project is welcome, so if you want to contribute by adding a new feature or fixing a bug, do so by opening a Pull Request.

 ## Manual Installation
-To generate the packer plugin binary from source code follow these steps:
+To generate the packer plugin binary from source code follow these steps.
+An automation is on the folder `developer/Makefile`:
 1. Clone the GitHub repo here to your laptop and place the repo at folder `$GOPATH/src/github.com/ibmcloud/packer-plugin-ibmcloud`
 2. Next, we need to generate the packer plugin binary by running these commands:
-    ```
+    ```shell
     cd $GOPATH/src/github.com/ibmcloud/packer-plugin-ibmcloud
     go install github.com/hashicorp/packer-plugin-sdk/cmd/packer-sdc@latest
     go get -d github.com/hashicorp/hcl/v2/hcldec@latest